Centre for Banking Research launches Conduct Costs Project

 We also ensure that extra curricula activities available to students are as inclusive and accessible as possible and we challenge ‘hidden’ codes and biases which can undermine student’s experience.

-International City Week The second, annual, International City Week took place in February 2019 and was a chance for City staff and students to explore international opportunities and to be inspired by international perspectives.
-Over 300 students and staff from 50 countries registered for the programme which offered something for everyone, from a lively launch event featuring creative activities and a chance to enjoy food from around the world, to stories of living and working internationally, learning more about international careers opportunities and trying a new language or sport.
+International City Week The third International City Week will be held in March 2020 and will be a chance for City staff and students to explore international opportunities and to be inspired by international perspectives.
+Over 300 students and staff from 50 countries attended last year's event which offered something for everyone, from a lively launch event featuring creative activities and a chance to enjoy food from around the world, to stories of living and working internationally, learning more about international careers opportunities and trying a new language or sport.

 A student identifies her home country on a world map during International City Week 2018